Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 - Login to the [Azure portal](http://portal.azure.com){:target="_blank"} and go to your ioT Hub resource.
 - Click on `IoT Edge` tab and then on your camera device named `myAiDevKitDevice`.
-- Click on the `SamplemoduleMobilenetforAIVisionDevkit` module name and click on `Module Identity Twin`.
+- Click on the `AIVisionDevkitGetStartedModule` module name and click on `Module Identity Twin`.
 - Update the three desired properties (model, label, vam config) to map to your new URLs and hit `Save`.

 ```terminal